ajrkv1/smartfan/README.md

 # smartfan
-A REST api for controlling the ceiling fan in my room using rpitx an
+A REST api for controlling the radio-controlled ceiling fan in my room using rpitx and recorded signals to